 4) Feeling resentful of others’ success and abundance

-Here is a different perspective you might consider: The other person having that thing (experience, relationship, house, etc) only increases your chances of having that or a version of it.
+Here is a different perspective you might want to consider: The other person having that thing (experience, relationship, house, etc) only increases your chances of having that or a version of it.
 Because now, it exists on the earth plane.
 It has been done.
 We can model them and learn from them.
 This doesn’t take anything away from them.
 Wish them well.
 Bless them.

 5) Associating money with self-worth and not feeling worthy or deserving